Looking to learn about the different diamond inclusion types?

 There are very few crystals that don't have external or internal inclusions.
 These are sold as the flawless diamond clarity grade, also know as an F on the clarity scale.

-Lab created diamonds also have inclusions, but instead of being made of mineral crystal, they have metallic inclusions.
+Lab made diamonds also have inclusions, but instead of being made of mineral crystal, they have metallic inclusions.
 This is often how jewelers can tell a lab grown diamond from a natural mined diamond.

 Are Diamond Inclusions Good or Bad?